Skip to main content

 The world’s freshwater resources are increasingly under stress, posing a threat to the health of local communities and the resilience of businesses who rely on freshwater as part of manufacturing processes.

-Together, WWF and GSK will work together to accelerate the delivery of GSK’s nature commitments with a focus on protecting and restoring freshwater ecosystems, both within GSK’s operations and in its supply chain, as well as demonstrating best practice for the pharmaceutical industry.
+Together, WWF and GSK are working together to accelerate the delivery of GSK’s nature commitments with a focus on protecting and restoring freshwater ecosystems, both within GSK’s operations and in its supply chain, as well as demonstrating best practice for the pharmaceutical industry.

 At WWF, we know we cannot achieve this level of change alone.
 We need to mobilise communities, businesses and government to act and feel empowered.
 GSK is a leader in the pharmaceutical sector and is committed to a net-zero, nature-positive and healthier planet.